-REL 2005 - Introduction to the Prophets
+REL 2223 - Intro to the Prophets (formerly REL 2005)

 Prerequisites: REL 1200 or 1210 or instructor approval

 This course will survey the phenomenon of prophecy in ancient Israel.
 Selected texts from various prophets will be explored in their historical, literary, and socio-political contexts.
 Discussions of the relevancy of these prophetic messages for the people of God today will also be explored.
 This course is foundational for upper-division coursework in the prophets.
 Required second year course.